railsuser2014/openobject-doc-book-en/source/book/2/2_4_CRM/2_4_CRM_case.rst

 Generating calendars
 ---------------------

 The Open ERP web client can display any type of resource in the form of a timetable.
-From version 4.3.1 you can generate calendar views for each of your cases as you create menus for those cases.
+You can generate calendar views for each of your cases as you create menus for those cases.

 So if you want to implement a shared calendar for your calendar in Open ERP all you need to do is: